MIMO | Unleash the possibilities of multiple RF channels | https://tmytek.com

 Flexible multi-channel control and ultra-low-latency beam switching

-MIMO (Multiple Input Multiple Output) is a radio technology that is able to achieve higher throughput and link reliability.
-It utilizes higher spectral efficiency by deploying multiple antennas at both the transmitter and the receiver end, and a multiplex scattering effect that reduces signal fading and improves SNR, especially for mmWave bands communication.
+MIMO (Multiple Input Multiple Output) maximizes spectral efficiency by deploying multiple antennas at both transmitter and receiver ends.
+It leverages multiplex scattering to reduce signal fading and boost SNR, ensuring highly reliable mmWave communication.

 The mmWave Communication System Architecture